neilcitruslime/IgTradingApp/README.md

 Examples

-# List Your Postions
-List positions including the total position size, and profits.

-dotnet run positions

 # Will list all your accounts
 Providing the account Id's which are used elsewhere.

-dot run accounts
+dotnet run accounts

+# List Your Postions
+List positions including the total position size, and profits for a given account.

+dotnet run positions --account 1234

 # Place an order
 Will order the Ig market API epic code KA.D.LLOY.SEP.IP.
 This is chartcode LLOY, which is Lloyds PLC on an expiry of Sep-21